Brahim07-esprit/Visual-Agent-Builder/README.md

 # Visual Agent Builder 🚀

 Hey!
-I built this tool because I was tired of writing the same LangGraph boilerplate over and over.
+I built this tool because I was tired of writing the same LangGraph code over and over.
 Now you can just drag, drop, and connect nodes to build AI agents - no coding needed!
+Not only that, but becasue with n8n, you can't export your agent as an executable Python script.

 ## What's this?